 Fellowships are restricted to U.S. or U.K. citizens.
 Successful applicants will be required to undergo a security clearance before beginning work at Windsor Castle.

 Questions about the fellowship may be addressed to OI Director Karin Wulf via Martha Howard at the Omohundro Institute (firstname.lastname@example.org).

-Fellowship applications are due November 1.
+Fellowship applications are due November 1 and March 1.